-Basketball Africa League and Afreximbank to host Bal4Her camp and thought leadership discussions in Cairo
+Basketball Africa League and Afreximbank to Host BAL4HER Camp and Thought Leadership Discussions in Cairo

 Also, for the first time, the 12 teams will be divided into three conferences of four teams each.
 Each conference will play a 12-game group phase during which each team will face the other three teams in its conference twice.
 The inaugural Kalahari Conference group phase will take place in March, followed by the Nile Conference group phase in April and the Sahara Conference group phase in May.
 The top two teams from each conference and the top two third-place teams from across the three conferences will travel to Rwanda for four seeding games followed by an eight-game single-elimination Playoffs and Finals from May – June.

 The BAL will announce the host cities, venues, dates and information about how to purchase tickets for the 2024 BAL season in the coming weeks.
-Fans can register their interest in tickets to games in all four markets at BAL.NBA.com.
+Fans can register their interest in tickets to games in all four markets at https://BAL.NBA.com/.Distributed by APO Group on behalf of Afreximbank.